Juan José (footballer, born 1957)

 Juan José Jiménez Collar (born 29 July 1957), known as Juan José, is a Spanish retired footballer who played as a right-back.

 Nicknamed Sandokan due to striking similarities with the fictional character, he was mainly associated with Cádiz, but also spent three years with Real Madrid, appearing in 231 La Liga games in exactly ten seasons.

 Club career

-Born in Cádiz, Andalusia, Juan José started his professional career with hometown club Cádiz CF, in the second division.
+Born in Cádiz, Andalusia, Juan José started his professional career with hometown club Cádiz CF, in the Segunda División.
 In 1982 he signed with La Liga giants Real Madrid, being relatively used over three seasons; his only piece of silverware arrived in his last, but he had already lost his starting job to youngster Chendo.

 Juan José closed out his career with his first team, helping the Andalusians to six consecutive top-flight campaigns, with the player averaging 25 games per year.
 He retired at the age of 34.

 International career

 Juan José played four times for Spain, all coming in matches for the UEFA Euro 1984 qualifiers where the side eventually finished runners-up, although he did not make the final cut.
 He was the first Cádiz player to ever be called by the national team.